-When the attitude-determinant coefficient $a$ is positive ($a > 0$), the utility function is used to express a risk-seeking attitude, while when it is negative ($a < 0$), the utility function expresses a risk-averse attitude.
-Also, using the curving coefficient $\alpha$, we can express a whole spectrum of risk-sensitive attitude such that the bigger $\alpha$ is, the more risk-sensitive the agent is.
-For $a > 0$, the $\alpha$ parameter allows to express a whole range of risk-seeking attitudes from being extremely risk-seeking such that the agent assumes that nature makes the outcomes as much suited for the agent as possible, to the least degree of risk-seeking attitude.
-Similarly, when $a < 0$, using $\alpha$, we can express a whole spectrum of risk-averse attitude, from being extremely risk-averse such that the agent assumes that nature plays against it and it hurts as much as it can, to being at the least degree of risk averse.~\footnote{Note that (-1) is added in the equation only to normalise the function.}

-Figure~\ref{fig:riskSeeking} and Figure~\ref{fig:riskAverse} show examples of the exponential utility functions with varying values of $\alpha$ for both the risk-seeking and the risk-averse attitudes, respectively.
-We see that in the utility function of the risk-seeking attitude, the utility decreases for bigger operator costs but at a slower rate, i.e., the slope of the function decreases, which makes large operator costs look smaller and makes the planning agents that adopt this attitude willing to choose methods that have a high risk if it has a possibility of upside potential, i.e., the possibility of leading to small operator costs.
+where: \begin{itemize} \item $a$ is an attitude-determinant coefficient, and \item $\alpha$ is a curving coefficient driving the shape of the utility function. \end{itemize} When the attitude-determinant coefficient $a$ is positive ($a > 0$), the utility function is used to express a risk-seeking attitude, while when negative ($a < 0$), the utility function expresses a risk-averse attitude.
+Using the curving coefficient $\alpha$, we can express a whole spectrum of risk-sensitive attitudes such that the bigger $\alpha$ is, the more risk-sensitive the agent is.
+For $a > 0$, the $\alpha$ parameter allows expressing a range of risk-seeking attitudes from being extremely risk-seeking such that the agent assumes that nature makes the outcomes as much suited for the agent as possible to the least degree of risk-seeking attitude.
+Similarly, when $a < 0$, $\alpha$ allows expressing a spectrum of risk-averse attitudes from being extremely risk-averse such that the agent assumes that nature plays against it and it hurts as much as it can to being at the least degree of risk-averse.
+Figures~\ref{fig:riskSeeking} and~\ref{fig:riskAverse} show examples of the exponential utility function with varying values of $\alpha$ for both the risk-seeking and the risk-averse attitudes, respectively.
+We see that in the utility function of the risk-seeking attitude, the utility decreases for higher operator costs but at a slower rate, i.e., the slope of the function decreases, which makes high operator costs look smaller and makes the planning agents that adopt this attitude willing to choose methods that have a high risk if it has a possibility of upside potential -- the possibility of leading to small operator costs.
 On the other hand, we see that the utility function for the risk-averse attitude has a downward concave curve, where the concavity increases dramatically for large operator costs (the slope increases).
 This gives an exaggerated negative weight to the possible large operator costs.
-This kind of utility function allows a risk-averse planning agent to follow an avoidance strategy by shying away from method choices that would expose it to possible large operator costs, even if such method have the possibility of upside potential, i.e., the possibility of leading to operators with possible small costs.
+This kind of utility function allows a risk-averse planning agent to follow an avoidance strategy by shying away from method choices that would expose it to possible large operator costs, even if such methods have the possibility of upside potential -- the possibility of leading to operators with possibly small costs.